๐ŸงฌAP Biology

 Primary Succession

-• Starts on lifeless substrates without soil—occurs after volcanic eruptions, glacial retreat, or on newly exposed rock surfaces
+• Starts on lifeless substrates without soil, such as after volcanic eruptions (think the 1980 Mount St. Helens lava flows), glacial retreat, or on newly exposed rock surfaces.

-• Takes centuries to millennia because organisms must first create soil through weathering and organic matter accumulation
+• Takes centuries to millennia because organisms must first create soil through physical and chemical weathering plus organic matter accumulation.

 Secondary Succession

-• Occurs where soil remains intact—follows disturbances like forest fires, floods, or agricultural abandonment
+• Occurs where soil remains intact following disturbances like forest fires, floods, hurricanes, or agricultural abandonment.

-• Proceeds much faster than primary succession because seeds, roots, and nutrients already exist in the soil (seed bank)
+• Proceeds much faster than primary succession because seeds, roots, and nutrients already exist in the soil.
+The seed bank (dormant seeds stored in the soil) is a major reason recovery can begin almost immediately.

-• Often returns to a community resembling the original—demonstrates ecosystem resilience and the importance of soil as a nutrient reservoir
+• Often returns to a community resembling the original, which demonstrates ecosystem resilience and the importance of soil as a nutrient reservoir.

 Drivers of Change: What Pushes Succession Forward

-Succession doesn't happen randomly—it's driven by specific mechanisms.
+Succession doesn't happen randomly.
+It's driven by specific ecological mechanisms.
 Understanding facilitation, inhibition, and tolerance helps you predict which species will dominate at each stage and why communities change over time.
+These three models were formalized by Connell and Slatyer (1977), and AP Biology expects you to distinguish among them.

 Facilitation

-• Early species modify the environment to benefit later arrivals—this is the classic model of succession where each stage "prepares" for the next
+Early species modify the environment in ways that benefit later arrivals.
+This is the classic model where each stage "prepares" for the next.

 Inhibition